Zzziwei/50.039-Deep-Learning-Small-Project/README.md

 This project is a class project for SUTD's Deep Learning course.

 In this project, we are tasked to propose, train and design a Deep Learning model to classify X-ray images of patients and help doctors with the diagnosis of COVID/non-COVID pneumonia.

+# File Description
+1. Run codes in Proposed_Model.ipynb for our proposed models.
+2. Dataset and Dataloader.ipynb contains desciptions of the dataset.